Sama Abdul-Aziz, DMD

 Explore This Residency

-The Massachusetts General Hospital General Practice Residency is a one-year program accredited by the Commission on Dental Accreditation (CODA) with a status of approval without reporting requirements.
+The Massachusetts General Hospital General Practice Residency in Dentistry is a one-year program accredited by the Commission on Dental Accreditation (CODA) with a status of approval without reporting requirements.
 The residency is structured to provide experience in all phases of ambulatory and inpatient dental care.

 The General Practice Residency in Dentistry provides residents with clinical and educational experiences with an emphasis on comprehensive dental care and hospital dentistry.
 Residents provide longitudinal dental care to their patients throughout the year and become adept at treating patients with complex medical needs.
 In additional, residents rotate with internal medicine, anesthesia, oral medicine, oral and maxillofacial surgery, orofacial pain and temporomandibular disorders (TMD), and head and neck oncology.
 There are opportunities for elective rotations which are tailored to individual interests.